Frequently Asked Questions (FAQ) for the Class of 2027: Incoming Students and Families/Supporters

 Yes!
 Your arrival to campus is the day you move into your residence hall.*

-If you are participating in a First-Year Trip, your arrival/move-in date is Wednesday, August 30.
+If you are participating in a First-Year Trip, your arrival/move-in date is Wednesday, September 4*.
 You should move into your residence hall by 4:00 p.m.
-ET to begin New Student Orientation.
+ET to begin New Student Orientation, including First-Year Trips; peer-led experiences with Orientation Leaders; and required Orientation programming.

-If you are NOT participating in a First-Year Trip, your arrival/move-in date is Sunday, September 3.
+If you are NOT participating in a First-Year Trip, your arrival/move-in date is Sunday, September 8*.
 You should move into your residence hall by 5:00 p.m.
-ET to begin New Student Orientation and small group programming with Orientation Leaders.
+ET to begin New Student Orientation, including peer-led experiences with Orientation Leaders and required Orientation programming.

 top